-During 2016, Logger SA10, located just downstream of the confluence with Deer Park Creek, recorded fairly warm temperatures, but nighttime cooling provided some respite and the DO levels were adequate.
-At Lansdale there are significant groundwater inputs, demonstrated during construction of the pool-and-drop structure during summer 2012, when water poured into the excavated work area and a major dewatering effort was needed to complete construction.
+Logger SA10 (Figure 11), located upstream of the confluence with Fairfax Creek, typically records fairly warm temperatures but DO levels were adequate.
+The logger was removed from the water and left on the bank for a short period in the fall.
+At Lansdale (Figure 12) there are significant groundwater inputs, demonstrated during construction of the pool-and-drop structure during summer 2012, when water poured into the excavated work area and a major dewatering effort was needed to complete construction.
+Trees in this reach provide ample shade.
+In spite of this, daytime temperatures for the past few years have been above 15°C from mid-June through September.
 Salmonid habitat in San Anselmo Creek would benefit from more structure and riparian vegetation.